Frank Trevor McKnight was born on June 12, 1895 in Jefferson Township, Fayette County, PA, the son of Henry and Martha (Nutt) McKnight.

 ~ Daughter Lorraine Marie (McKnight) Barrows ~

 Daughter Lorraine Marie McKnight (1921-1999) was born on April 7, 1921 in Uniontown, the daughter of Suzanna Blanche "Bo" Garrison.
-When her mother married Frank Trevor McKnight, he adopted the girl as his own.
+When her mother married Frank Trevor McKnight, he adopted the girl as his own, and she took his surname.

 Lorraine was active as a girl in 4-H activities.